Regularity Properties for Sparse Regression: Setup

-The regularity properties discussed depend on a triplet of parameters $(s, \alpha, \gamma)$.
-In all cases $s$ is the sparsity size of the problem, $\alpha$ is the cone opening parameter in $C(s, \alpha)$, and $\gamma$ is the lower bound.
-They are all positive numbers.
-The first matrix property is the Restricted Eigenvalue condition from \cite{bickel_simultaneous_2009, koltchinskii_dantzig_2009}. \begin{definition} A matrix $X$ obeys the \bf Restricted Eigenvalue \rm condition $RE(s, \alpha, \gamma)$, if
+The properties discussed here depend on a triplet of parameters $(s, \alpha, \gamma)$, where $s$ is the sparsity size of the problem, $\alpha$ is the cone opening parameter in $C(s, \alpha)$, and $\gamma$ is the lower bound.
+First, the Restricted Eigenvalue condition $RE(s, \alpha, \gamma)$ from \cite{bickel_simultaneous_2009, koltchinskii_dantzig_2009} holds for a fixed matrix $X$ if